Executive Creative Director

 But before becoming a flesh-eating predator terrorizing coastal towns all over the world, Shark was a soccer player and student at The University of Montana in Missoula, Montana where she discovered her love of film.

-Lyndsey (with a y) is an account manager who happens to be a total brand nerd with a passion for production.
-Following four years of school in the Arizona desert, she moved to another nearby desert (Las Vegas) to join the brand marketing team at ARIA Resort & Casino.
+Lyndsey (with a y) is an account supervisor who happens to be a total brand nerd with a passion for production.
+Following four years of school in the Arizona desert, she moved to another nearby desert to join the brand marketing team at ARIA Resort & Casino.
 Here she learned the ins and outs of running a 4,004 room resort and casino, and how to make a brand stand out in a sea of sameness.

 Next, Lyndsey moved to the east coast to work on a tech startup and met the man of her dreams.
 She soon realized she liked the man better than the coast, so together they packed up and headed back west.